designpedagogy/designpedagogy/collaboration.md

 {% include figure.html index="46" %}

 In addition to peers and faculty, students work directly with clients and jurors.
-In these situations, jurors are not merely critical evaluators, but often collaborators, too.
+In these situations, jurors are not merely critical evaluators but often collaborators as well.
 They push on and expand student ideas and offer new suggestions or possibilities.

 {% include figure.html index="83" %}